Mag1ck/NewsSite/Readme.md

 Overwiew

-This project is a site that looks similar to tiktok.
-We can add news using api 'http://127.0.0.1:8000/api' but first u have to be logged in u can use 'http://127.0.0.1:8000/admin' (have to create super user before) if You create account you can login using this link: 'http://127.0.0.1:8000/login'.
-Site can be scrolled using key up and key down or mouse wheel.
-I've also implemented infinity scroll to improve web site experience.
-Posts are sorted by date meaning the newest post will be shown as first.
+This project is a site that resembles TikTok in its design and functionality.
+Users can add news using the API endpoints 'http://127.0.0.1:8000/edit' or 'http://127.0.0.1:8000/api' (the latter option is less preferable as it doesn't support including images and videos).
+However, before adding news, users need to be logged in.
+They can create an account using the link 'http://127.0.0.1:8000/login'.
+Once logged in, they can access the admin interface via 'http://127.0.0.1:8000/admin' (ensure you've created a superuser before).

+The site features smooth scrolling using either the up and down arrow keys or the mouse wheel.
+Additionally, infinite scrolling has been implemented to enhance the browsing experience.
+Posts are sorted by date, with the newest posts displayed first.

 # Instalation

+Effortless setup with just one command:

 pip install -r requirements.txt

 # Usage

-cd to directory with manage.py file python manage.py runserver
+Navigate to the directory containing the manage.py file and run the following command to start the server: python manage.py runserver

 # Live version

-You can check online version on site: danews.pl
+You can explore the online version of the site at danews.pl.